 a.
 Search for 'Oracle Taleo Platform Cloud Service - Connect', and then select the Platform.
 The tool is available for Microsoft Windows and Linux.

-d.
-Run the 'Taleo Connect Client Application Installer'
+Then install 19D 'Taleo Connect Client Application Installer' exe.

 e.
 If specific Encryption is required, enter that in the Encryption Key Server Configuration screen, or select 'Next' to use default encryption.